cyruscsc/ai-notes/Artificial Intelligence/Uncertainty/Markov Model/Sensor Markov Assumption.md

 ### Filtering

-- Given observations from start until now, calculate the [[Probability Distribution]] for the current state
+- Given observations from start until now, calculate the [[probability distribution]] for the current state
 - E.g. given information on when people bring umbrellas form the start of time until today, we generate a probability distribution for whether it is raining today or not

 ### Prediction

-- Given observations from start until now, calculate the [[Probability Distribution]] for a future state
+- Given observations from start until now, calculate the [[probability distribution]] for a future state

 ### Smoothing

-- Given observations from start until now, calculate the [[Probability Distribution]] for a past state
+- Given observations from start until now, calculate the [[probability distribution]] for a past state
 - E.g. calculating the probability of rain yesterday given that people brought umbrellas today

 ### Most likely explanation